 Forfeitures can be used to reduce future employer contributions or to pay administrative expenses.
-The Plan used \$5,876 of nonvested amounts to pay administrative expenses in the current year.
+The Plan used approximately \$6,800 and \$3,200 of non-vested amounts to reduce current year employer contributions and pay administrative expenses, respectively, in the current year.
 See Note 4.